Killing of Ingrid Escamilla: Distribution of images

 On 10 February 2020, the headlines of the sensationalist tabloids ¡Pásala! and La Prensa published detailed accounts of the murder, prominently displaying graphic photographs of the victim's body as it was found by first responders to the scene,.
 Likewise, the images found their way and were disseminated on social networks such as Twitter and Facebook, causing outrage and triggering a national debate about the role of the media in the normalization of violence against women, citing the lack of a gendered perspective, and structural, entrenched cultural norms in the media industry as driving factors.
 According to experts, this social phenomenon distorted the prosecution of crimes and their qualification as femicides.

 The Mayor of Mexico City, Claudia Sheinbaum, announced that the distribution of the images would be sanctioned.
 In response, an internal investigation on six public servants who may have leaked the photographs of Escamilla was opened.
 The prosecutor of Mexico City, Ernestina Godoy Ramos, supported Sheinbaum and described the leak as an offense not only to the victim and her family but "to society."
 She also announced the proposal of a specific law that would punish the distribution of images of crime victims by public officials.
-Prior to this crime, there was a recommendation by the Human Rights Commissin of Mexico City to encourage authorities to respond to the image leaks of the victims in a homicide in Colonia Narvarte.
+Prior to this crime, there was a recommendation by the Human Rights Commission of Mexico City to encourage authorities to respond to the image leaks of the victims in a homicide in Colonia Narvarte.
 The claim was supported by the Undersecretariat of Human Rights of Mexico City, part of the capital administration.

 On February 12, social media users on Twitter and Facebook began a campaign to upload photographs unrelated to the crime while mentioning the name of the victim in an effort to displace the leaked images from search results and to honor the victim's memory.

 On February 14, the newspaper La Prensa published a letter on its front cover where it responded to the criticism.
 La Prensa's director, Luis Carriles, indicated that the newspaper complied with all the protocols in force about the treatment of femicides.